Powering Nashua Textile Mills: Exploring Mine Falls Park, NH

-Walking Distance: 5.8 miles
+Hike Distance: 5.2 miles

 Standing by the dam and looking down the length of the penstock toward the hydroelectric plant.

-The first person to seize advantage of Nashua's location on the Nashua River was Daniel Abbot.
-In 1823 Abbot and his partners chartered the Nashua Manufacturing Company to make cloth and to trade near the river.
-Their plan was to harness and control water diverted from the Nashua River to support textile mills operations.
-They spent 3 years (1822-1825), quietly acquiring land, building the dam and gate system at Mine Falls, and then digging a 3-mile long canal system to channel water to their mill site.
-At the planned site, a 36-foot drop in water levels at the waterwheels would power their textile looms.
+Abbott and the partner’s plan was to harness and control water diverted from the Nashua River to support textile mills operations.
+They spent 3 years (1822-1825), quietly acquiring land, building the dam and gate system to control the water power at the naturally occurring drop at Mine Falls.
+From there they dug by hand a 3-mile long canal system to channel water to their mill site.
+A planned 36-foot drop in water levels from the dam to the waterwheels at the mill would power their textile spinning machines and looms.

 An engineering document titled "Jackson Mills and Mine Falls Dam Nashua, New Hampshire.
 Reconnaissance Report, Hydroelectric Feasibility.
 Volume 2.
 Mine Falls Dam" provides a diagram of how the gatehouse controls flow from the river into Mill Pond.
 According to this 1980 report, less than 4% of Nashua River flow is diverted into the canal system.